 Promark is well-known for their quality drum sticks.
 Many drummers swear by this company.
 Their drum gloves are no different.
 We have chosen this pair of gloves as our Editor’s Pick for best drum gloves.

 We have found that a lot of drum gloves will wear out easily.
-That is not the case with the Promark DG Drum Gloves.
+That is not the case with the Promark DG.
 These are the longest lasting ones that we tested.

 The velcro on the Zildjian drum gloves is very sticky and stays together nicely.
 The sticks just feel good in your hands when wearing these gloves.
 The wrist support bands are an added bonus.

-Just like all the others on the list, the Meinl drumming gloves will protect your hands from blisters and prevent existing ones from cracking open.
+Just like all the others on the list, the Meinl drumming gloves will protect your hands from blisters and other drumming injuries, as well as prevent existing ones from cracking open.

 As with any product, there will be critical reviews.
 I read online many people who have experienced their Meinl drum gloves ripping by the wrist horizontally.

 Protects your wrists from repetitive strain injuries.
 Backed by a 30-day warranty.
 Built to last twice as long as other drumming gloves.